How To Feed MEALWORMS To Backyard Birds!

 Using living mealworms is not as gross as it may sound.
 They are not slimy or kept in the dirt.
 When you purchase mealworms that are alive, they typically come in a small, plastic container filled with dry bedding, such as wheat middling.

-Most people keep their live mealworms in the refrigerators.
+Most people keep their live mealworms in the refrigerator.
 In the cold, they go dormant and can survive for a few months!

 *Nutrition Info: 22% fat, 18% protein, 2.5% carbohydrates